dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 In his proposal, Dai is very outspoken regarding the motivation of his system.
-Citing Tim May\'s ideas around crypto-anarchy, he writes that
-\"in a crypto-anarchy the government is not temporarily destroyed but permanently forbidden and permanently unnecessary.
-It\'s a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations.\"
+Citing Tim May\'s ideas around crypto-anarchy, he writes that "in a crypto-anarchy the government is not temporarily destroyed but permanently forbidden and permanently unnecessary.
+It\'s a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations."

 Dai goes on to describe a system where every participant maintains a separate database of how much money belongs to each user.
 Users are